 In order for fire service personnel to determine the quantity of water available for fire protection, it is necessary to conduct water flow tests on the water distribution systems.
 These tests include the actual measurement of static (normal operating) and residual pressures, and the flow from hydrants.
 Hydrant testing should be performed in accordance with NFPA 291 Recommended Practice for Fire Flow Testing and Marking of Hydrants.
-Hydrants must be tested every five years and maintenance performed every year.
+The NFPD has partnered with the City of Nixa on a computer generated water hydraulic study that is renewed every 5 years.
+Individual hydrant testing is on a needs basis only.